-In Ballet V, you will continue to expand your knowledge and proficiency by learning more advanced petit allegro, grand allegro, and jumping/turning combinations.
-This course will also focus on advanced level variations
+In Ballet V, students will continue to expand their knowledge and proficiency by learning more advanced petit allegro, grand allegro, and jumping/turning combinations.
+This course will also focus on the execution of ballet variations and provide further understanding of classic works.
+Prerequisites: MTH 251 or Assessment/Departmental Approval